The FCA – A Look Inside the Financial Conduct Authority

 To be authorised means that the FCA has authorised (or approved) a firm to operate within the UK financial services sector which it regulates.
 To be regulated means that the FCA regulates an activity carried out by an authorised firm, ensuring it continues to operate in an appropriate manner for what they are authorised for.

-To be more specific to MFS’ position, we are an “Annex 1 Registered Firm”, meaning we cannot undertake any regulated activities.
+To be more specific to Market Financial Solutions’ position, we are an “Annex 1 Registered Firm”, meaning we cannot undertake any regulated activities.
 Examples of which include accepting deposits, managing investments, effecting contracts of insurance, or dealing in investments as an agent[13].

 But as we deal with finance, we are supervised by the FCA for our compliance with Money Laundering Regulations (MLRs).
 For this area, we are supervised in exactly the same way as the FCA would for an authorised and regulated firm, whereas a fully authorised firm is supervised for all of its activities – such as complaint handling, advertising and marketing, and adhering to the consumer duty.